 Course Info

 Anyone who has worked in Federal labor relations for any amount of time knows it’s an always-changing and ever-challenging field.
-It’s absolutely necessary to continually update and refresh your knowledge and skills.
+It’s also about to become more adversarial than ever.
+Now is the time to make sure you labor relations skills and knowledge are updated.
 So why not get that important training from two instructors with a combined 40 years of experience working at the Federal Labor Relations Authority and even more years of experience in the Federal employment law world?

 Monday, Sept.
 15: Basic Management and Employee Rights